 The countdown to booking season is on so, regardless of whether you are wrapping up your last few summer weddings or can’t be found because your status is “poolside, cocktail in hand,” it’s time to start preparing.
 So today, we’re adding to your to-do list (#sorrynotsorry) to make sure that when those couples start knocking, you’re ready to rock!

-To access the form, click on Branding in the menu of your Project Dashboard and then on Lead.
-Once you are on the Lead Form page, you can (and should):
+To access the form, click on Leads in the menu of your Settings and then on Contact Forms.
+Once you are on the Contact Forms page, you can (and should):

 - Write a welcome message (this will appear below your logo and above the form fields)

-Pro-tip: Be sure to manage your lead sources and service types before linking your Lead Capture Form to your website!
-And (shhh), we have a new lead feature releasing this weekend!
+Pro-tip: Be sure to manage your lead sources and service types before linking your Lead Contact Form to your website!
+You can do that from your the Lead Settings Menu!

-Want a set-by-step guide to setting your lead capture form up?
+Want a set-by-step guide to setting your lead contact form up?
 You can find everything you need to know here.

 Update Your Templates